Project AMM51

 Regional Inequalities and Protective Factors for Dementia

-The project aims at examining the regional inequalities in dementia prevalence at tier 2 local authority level using the data from the NHS digital and the office for national statistics (ONS).
-The project also aims at examining the dementia strategies of England and Essex to identify their existing focus areas and to give recommendations to tackle inequalities.
+The project aimed at examining the regional inequalities in dementia prevalence at tier 2 local authority level using the data from the NHS digital and the office for national statistics (ONS).
+The project also aimed at examining the dementia strategies of England and Essex to identify their existing focus areas and to give recommendations to tackle inequalities.

 Background